 Vendome Resources Corp. (the "Company") was incorporated on February 27, 2007 pursuant to the Business Company Act (Ontario) and was classified as a capital pool company as defined in the TSX Venture Exchange ("TSXV") Policy 2.4.
-On April 13, 2010, the Company acquired the Guibord Properties (Note 6) and this transaction constituted as the Company's qualifying transaction.
-As such, the Company is now engaged in the exploration of base metals and precious metals.
-All interests held are currently in the exploration stage.
+On April 13, 2010, the Company completed its qualifying transaction.
+As such, the Company is now engaged in the exploration of its properties for base metals and precious metals.
+All mineral property interests held are currently in the exploration stage.
 The registered office of the Company is 133 Richmond St., Suite 403, Toronto, Ontario.

-These consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 25, 2013.
+These consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 26, 2014.